 Lecturer: Tiziana Tentoni, classical music marketing

-In addition to the artistic training offered at ECMA sessions, ECMA Pro provides ADDITIONAL TRAININGS during the sessions and beyond.
+In addition to the artistic training offered at ECMA sessions, ECMA Pro provided further TRAININGS during the sessions and beyond.

 Hands-on workshop Let’s Play